 The traditional Vietnamese massage technique, or “Tam quat”, is a technique focusing on stimulating blood circulation by punching and clapping on the treatment areas.
 It relieves pain by putting pressure directly on the afflicted muscle to help you relaxed.
 It may sound rough to people who are unfamiliar, but the technique is very soothing and relaxing.

-However, nowadays, in most spas in Vietnam, they do not have “Tam quat” in their service menus; they usually combine it with other techniques like those of Chinese, Swedish, Japanese, and Thai to create different types of body massages.
+However, nowadays, in most spas in Vietnam, they do not have “Tam quat” in their service menus; they usually combine it with other massage therapy advice like those of Chinese, Swedish, Japanese, and Thai to create different types of body massages.

 The whole body massage will usually start with a facial massage; the masseur massages your forehead and cheek with their fingers, and then gently rubs against your eyes and the back of your neck.
 After that, your back, legs, and arms are massaged.
 And the acupressure points are pressed to increase the circulation you need to remove toxins and stress from your body.
 Finally, they will perform Tam quat, punching, and percussion on your whole body from the back to the legs.